Lumberjanes

 Lumberjanes is a comic book series created by Shannon Watters, Grace Ellis, Gus Allen, and ND Stevenson and published via the Boom Box! imprint of Boom!
 Studios.
-The story follows a group of girls named Mal, Ripley, Molly, April, and Jo spending summer at a scout camp, and the strange creatures and supernatural phenomena they encounter there.
+The story follows a group of girls spending summer at a scout camp, and the strange creatures and supernatural phenomena they encounter there.
 Originally planned as an eight-part series, the comic was made an ongoing series following strong sales and critical acclaim.
 The comic series came to a close after 75 issues with a one-shot finale in December 2020, ending its six-year-run.

 Publication history

 Lumberjanes came about as the result of Boom!
 Studios editor Shannon Watters approaching writer Grace Ellis in the hopes of creating a girl-centric comic series.
 After settling on a story set at a summer camp, the pair brought in Gus Allen for initial character designs and ND Stevenson as a co-writer.
 The series would be the second published on Boom!
 Studios' Boom!
 Box imprint, which aimed to feature experimental, creator-driven work by writers and artists from outside the mainstream comics industry.
 A single eight-issue story arc was originally planned, but shortly after the release of the second issue, Boom!
 Studios announced that Lumberjanes would become an ongoing series.
 The Lumberjanes characters were featured in a six-part crossover with DC Comics's Gotham Academy in June 2016.